gcallah/BookReviews/pilkington.md

 PP is the first person I've encountered making this connection between liberalism and mistaken military *tactics*, as opposed to mistaken aims (like "make the world safe for democracy").

+Another worry I have about PP's recommendations is that they often seem to rely on states being more successful guides of economic activity than I suspect is likely.
+Here, I think any prudent post-liberal must recognize the genuine insights of such brilliant thinkers as Mises, Hayek, and Buchanan about the epistemic and motivational realities confounding state's economic intervention in achieving their aims.

+Incorporating the insights of such thinkers does not mean that all post-liberals must change their profiles and replace "post-liberal" with "libertarian."
+Acknowledging the efficiency of markets is not incompatible with seeing that they are often very efficient at producing very bad results: just consider the blight of widespread porn addiction that has been spawned by "efficient" markets in pornography.